awsdocs/aws-systems-manager-user-guide/doc_source/automation-document-sample-bandr.md

     type: String
     description: "(Required) The ARN of the role that allows Automation to perform the actions on your behalf.
-If no role is specified, Systems Manager Automation uses your IAM permissions to execute this document."
+If no role is specified, Systems Manager Automation uses your IAM permissions to use this runbook."
     default: ''
   InstanceId:
     type: String